qdm12/rsync-docker/README.md

 - [Alpine 3.8](https://alpinelinux.org)
 - [Rsync 3.1.3 built statically from source](https://rsync.samba.org/)
 - [OpenSSH Client](https://pkgs.alpinelinux.org/package/v3.8/main/x86_64/openssh-client)

+Note that you also need an Rsync daemon and SSH server to be running on the remote host.

 We assume you have an SSH private key at `/abc/key`.
 If you don't, simply avoid mounting the key and enter your SSH password manually (not recommended).